 - What types of questions can be answered by the support

-The Engagement support team are available to assist customers with the following categories of request:
+The Engagement support team is available to assist customers with the following categories of requests:

 - Any technical issues of varying degrees of severity that affect the use of the platform

 - Assistance when the platform behavior is not functioning as expected

 - Identification of bugs that are passed to product development for fixes

 - General questions regarding the Engagement platform and its use